Ticks are a terrifying reality for most dog owners.

 But what about dogs who already test positive for Lyme?

-Meryl Littman, the lead researcher at University of Pennsylvania’s School of Veterinary Medicine explains, “95% of exposed dogs don’t get sick, but they become Lyme antibody-positive on tests, which may scare people into thinking they need to be treated.”
+Meryl Littman was the lead researcher and explains … “95% of exposed dogs don’t get sick, but they become Lyme antibody-positive on tests, which may scare people into thinking they need to be treated.”

 In fact, 70% – 90% of dogs in some areas of New England test positive for Lyme.
 About 40% of dogs in Pennsylvania test positive.